RNVizion/rnv-brand/BRAND_TYPE.md

   figure it *did* dismiss is 0.99px, which is not sub-pixel either. **A conclusion can survive its own reasoning being wrong, and this one did not — the generators shipped untracked.** Three generator edits are with the Brand Architect chat.
+- **~~No font fact exists in `profile.json`.~~ CLOSED 2026-08-16 as R2.** `verify_type` runs
+  unconditionally in the facts pass and **discovers surfaces rather than reading a list**, so any repo that grows an HTML or `.astro` file is checked from that moment.
+It asserts four things: the mark is drawn in the mark face; a page drawing that face also requests it; the shared font link does not drift on one page of the set; and no page redefines `--font-body` away from Inter.
+Seven arming tests, the exemptions among them.
+  - **IT NEEDED TWO DISCRIMINATORS, AND THAT IS THE DESIGN LESSON.
+The mark is a role, not a string.** Text alone flags the blog byline, which renders the brand name as an author credit in mono on eight files and which the Labels row above explicitly permits.
+Class alone flags `aiii/`, where `.wordmark` is the AIII initiative mark in mono by decision — same class, two roles, one surface each.
+A check cannot infer "this is the wordmark" from contents, because the contents are the brand name either way.
+  - **COVERAGE BOUNDARY, stated so nobody assumes more.** The guard checks the **face**.
+Weight and tracking are declared on the same rule and are **not** asserted. `rnv-live` carried a wrong face *and* wrong tracking, and only the face is why it failed — Montserrat 900 at `0.02em` would have passed.
+Weight is a small increment, always 900 with no variation.
+Tracking is not: the expected value depends on **role** rather than size, and a guard cannot infer role, so it needs an expected value recorded here per mark selector before any code.
+  - **The three raster generators are outside it entirely** — Python drawing with PIL, no markup to parse.
+Their 1.8px is held true by the three-file coupling and nothing else.
 - **[confirm/fill] A formal mark spec** — clearspace, minimum sizes, ratios.
 Deferred until the first external use demands it.
 Decision #15 settles the *face*, not the spec.